briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

         described in 21 U.S.C.
 321 and 353(g).

         8. _(H)_ "Vapor product."
 Means a product, other than a cigarette or other tobacco product as defined in Ohio R.C.
-Chapter 5743, that contains or is made or derived from nicotine and that is intended and marketed for human consumption, including by smoking, inhaling, snorting, or sniffing.
+[Chapter 5743][ORC Chapter 5743], that contains or is made or derived from nicotine and that is intended and marketed for human consumption, including by smoking, inhaling, snorting, or sniffing.
 The phrase includes any component, part, or additive that is intended for use in an electronic smoking device, a mechanical heating element, battery, or electronic circuit and is used to deliver the product.
 The phrase does not include any product that is a drug, device, or combination product, as those terms are defined or described in 21 U.S.C.
 321 and 353(g).
 The phrase includes any product containing nicotine, regardless of concentration.

         9. _(I)_ "Vending machine."
 Has the same meaning as "coin machine" in Ohio R.C.
 2913.01.